Can creditors sue if you don’t repay your debt?

 Will creditors sue you if you default on unsecured debt such as credit cards?

-Generally speaking, creditors or collection agencies will first determine the probability of collecting a debt if they sue.
+Generally speaking, creditors or collection agencies will first determine the probability of collecting a credit card debt if they sue.
 If, for example, you do not have steady or significant income or do not own assets of substantial value, creditors may forgo a lawsuit because they deemed collection unlikely or decided the cost to sue is greater than the chance to collect.
 On the other hand, if the creditor decides you earn sufficient income or are likely to earn a high salary in the future, they may pursue legal action.

 There are statute of limitations (SOL) imposed on credit card collections to consider.
 SOLs vary greatly depending on the state you live in and range anywhere from 3 to 15 years from the date of your last payment.
 Whether your debt is considered time-barred or not, however, is tricky – even if it is, you still technically owe the debt even though creditors can no longer file a lawsuit against you.